cgriff2/daily-planner/README.md

 - **Base URL**: `https://api.openweathermap.org/data/2.5/`
 - **Endpoints**:
-    - `/weather`: Provides current weather data for a city.
+    - `/weather`: Provides current weather data for a city or location.
-    - `/forecast`: Provides a 5-day weather forecast.
+    - `/forecast`: Provides a 10-day weather forecast for a city.

 - **How Data is Handled**:
-    - User input (city name) is sent to the OpenWeather API.
+    - The app fetches weather data based on the user's current location or a manually entered city.
-    - The app fetches data about the current weather and forecast for that city.
+    - Displays current conditions, including temperature, wind speed, and a summary of the weather.
-    - The response is parsed and displayed to the user, including details like temperature, humidity, wind speed, and weather icons.
+    - The 10-day weather forecast is also fetched and displayed for better planning.
-    - Error handling is implemented to manage invalid city names and API failures.
+    - If the weather data fetch fails (e.g., invalid city), an error message is displayed.

 ### Example Request (Current Weather):
 ```javascript